-These Spicy Garlic Roasted Chickpeas are an irresistible healthy snack that I love putting around the house in small bowls when I am expecting company.
-They are so irresistible and way too easy to eat!
+These Garlic Roasted Chickpeas are an irresistible healthy party snack that I love putting around the house in small bowls when I am expecting company.
+They are so easy to prepare and way too easy to eat!

 The Garlic Flavoring